Stacey Dooley

 Stacey Jaclyn Dooley MBE (born 9 March 1987) is an English television presenter, journalist, and media personality.
-She came to prominence in 2008 when she appeared as a participant on Blood, Sweat and T-shirts.
-Since then, she has made social-issue-themed television documentaries for BBC Three, concerning child labour and women in developing countries.
+She came to prominence in 2008 as a participant on the documentary series Blood, Sweat and T-shirts.
+Since then, she has made social-issue-themed television documentaries for BBC Three concerning child labour and women in developing countries.

+In 2018, Dooley published her debut book, On the Front Line with the Women Who Fight Back, which became a Sunday Times Bestseller.
+That same year, she won the sixteenth series of the BBC One dancing competition show Strictly Come Dancing with her professional dance partner and now boyfriend Kevin Clifton.
+From 2019 to 2020, she presented the BBC Three reality show Glow Up: Britain's Next Make-Up Star.
+In 2024, Dooley made her stage debut in the West End play 2:22 A Ghost Story.

 Dooley was appointed a Member of the Order of the British Empire (MBE) in the 2018 Birthday Honours for services to broadcasting.
-In 2018, she won the sixteenth series of Strictly Come Dancing with dance partner and now boyfriend Kevin Clifton.
-From 2019 to 2020, Dooley presented Glow Up: Britain's Next Make-Up Star.

-In 2018, Dooley published her debut book, Stacey Dooley: On the Front Line with the Women Who Fight Back, which became a Sunday Times Bestseller.

 Early life

 Stacey Jaclyn Dooley was born on 9 March 1987 in Luton, Bedfordshire.
-Her father was from Ireland, and left the family when she was two years old.
-He was an alcoholic who died when Dooley was in her 20s before they could reconcile.
+Her father was from Ireland and left the family when she was two years old.
+He was an alcoholic who died when Dooley was in her 20s, before they could reconcile.
 She grew up in Luton and studied at Stopsley High School.
-She left school at 15 and worked as a shop assistant, selling perfumes at Luton Airport.
-She also worked in a hairdresser's salon in Bramingham.
+She worked as a shop assistant, selling perfumes at Luton Airport.
+She also worked in a hair salon in Bramingham.
 Dooley admitted to going through a short phase of shoplifting with her friends during her youth in Luton.
 Around that time, she also dated a drug dealer.